 Base of Tongue Reduction

-This procedure is performed under local anesthesia and is geared to improving retrolingual obstruction from base of tongue enlargement.
+This is performed under local anesthesia.
 A probe is inserted into multiple points at the base of tongue and radiofrequency energy is delivered.
-This causes the tissue to scar over time, decreasing the tendency for this tissue to contribute to obstruction during sleep.
-This procedure is mainly reserved for those patients that cannot tolerate CPAP therapy and seek a means to improve their CPAP tolerance.
+This causes the tissue to scar, decreasing the tendency for this tissue to contribute to obstruction during sleep.